Loading [MathJax]/extensions/TeX/newcommand.js

 Given a vector of CellData objects describing a mesh, reorder their vertices so that all lines are consistently oriented.

-The expectations on orientation and a discussion of this function are available in the reordering module.
+The expectations on orientation and a discussion of this function are available in the reordering topic.

 Parameters